 – Tallaght West Childhood Development Initiative (TWCDI), for example, manuals and teaching resources on restorative practices, reports on TWCDI ititiatives/research, including housing in Tallaght West, Doodle Families and the InBetweeners project

-– CatholicIreland.net (as one of three editors on the editing rota for daily news stories).
+– CatholicIreland.net ((2013 to 2020) as one of three editors on the editing rota for daily news stories).

 I proofread theses/dissertations for postgraduate students subject to the rules of their educational institution.
 My subject areas for such work include the humanities, education, religion, nursing, psychology, theology and ethics.